 WG15 tentatively suggests that required CIR values of [12] dB for QPSK, [19] dB for 8PSK and [24] dB for 16QAM may be more appropriate when testing physical layer without coding.

+IALA: agreed for testing the uncoded case.
+For coded messages values in G1139 should apply.

 Action requested of IALA ENAV WG3